limsol-personal-team/milal-matching/README.md

 Download [Docker Desktop](https://www.docker.com/products/docker-desktop/)

-Build the image:
+Build the image (do not set build arg when building for prod):

 ```
-docker build -t django_app .
+docker build -t YOUR_TAG .
 ```

-Run the image in a container and expose 8000:
+Run the image in a container and expose 8000 (in prod we run with env vars configured in console):

 ```
-docker run -p 8000:8000 --name milal-app django_app
+docker run --env-file server/.env -p 8000:8000 --name milal-app YOUR_TAG
 ```

 Exec into a container: